 We perused the menu, and were delighted to find that everything sounded delicious.
 The dishes are all French but are well described.

 We loved the cocktail menu.
-All the choices were unique compositions based on Tarot cards.
-We could not decide so we took their option of selecting a Tarot card at random from our waiter.
+All the choices were unique compositions with names based on Tarot cards.
+We could not decide so we took their imaginative option of selecting a Tarot card at random from our waiter.

 Each cocktail we selected (we had four) was sophisticated and delicious.